a modern interpretation

 MICHIKO MARRON-KIBBEY • マロン・キビー美智子

-A fourth generation Japanese-American, Michiko Marron-Kibbey grew up traveling the world, surrounded by a mix of cultures that years later have informed her creative practice in the art of chocolate.
-Now, through Deux Cranes, she is living her dream connecting people through her culturally inspired craft.
+A fourth-generation Japanese-American, Michiko Marron-Kibbey grew up in Japan and the US, surrounded by a mix of cultures that years later have informed her creative practice in the art of chocolate.